5 Destinations that Embody the Art of Travel

 Neruda’s presence is felt both in the dream-like murals leading up to his home in Santiago’s Barrio Bellavista neighborhood and in the painted birds and vines winding around the front door.
 This bohemian barrio in Santiago is filled with murals by both professional and amateur artists, and evokes the feeling of walking through an open-air gallery.

-One of the most remarkable displays of Chile’s outdoor art can be a admired approximately 700 miles north of Santiago, in the port city of Antofagasta, where colorful murals line the walkways of this historic city, outlining cultural and historical references.
+One of the most remarkable displays of Chile’s outdoor art can be a admired approximately 700 miles north of Santiago, in the port city of Antofagasta, where colorful murals line the walkways, outlining cultural and historical references.
 Likewise, in the city of Valparaiso, entire buildings are adorned in remarkable works of art.
 Inspiration is plentiful throughout the country.

 2. Artisan Creations around Every Corner in Otaru, Japan